Darkeonz/TestExamAssignment/README.md

 ![alt text](https://i.gyazo.com/4bd46d5564a7ad0c1f6fc6f845df7012.png)
 I broke down the customer requirments into specific usertasks.
 For this I used Trello.
 I added bulletpoints on each task with specific requirments related to the task.

-I had tried doing the usertasks in cucumber, but due to the time contrains I decided to break down the tasks manually.
+I tried doing the usertasks in cucumber, but due to the time contrains I eventually decided to break down the tasks manually.

 (GIT)